Seven Big Questions About Story

 Story is best defined as “cause and character.”

-Great storytellers and story teachers, from Pixar, to the author of Narrative, Dr. Porter Abbott, to the world’s leading comics professor, Dr. Katherine Kelp-Stebbins, to the creators of “South Park,” all roughly define story as events causing characters to change.
-“Cause and character” turns information to into narrative.
+Great storytellers and story teachers, from Pixar, to the author of Narrative, Dr. Porter Abbott, to the world’s leading comics professor, Dr. Katherine Kelp-Stebbins, to the creators of “South Park,” Trey Stone and Matt Parker, all roughly say that “causation” turns information into story.

-Learn more with this famous video with the South Park creators
+Learn more through this famous video with the South Park creators.

-4. “Storytelling can be hard.
+4. “Telling a story can be hard.
 What is the easiest way to tell a good story?”

 Use the Story Spine.